-Some students said that there was no work allowance provided by their company during their internship.
-It was really hard if the interns could not attend the virtual meeting because they cannot afford to buy a load.
-Also, some applications were needed to be bought to do a specific task.
+Some students said that their company provided no work allowance during their internship.
+It was tough for the interns to not attend the virtual meeting because they could not afford to buy a load.
+Also, there were applications that were needed to be bought to do a specific task.
 Upgrading the gadget was also needed during their internship.
-Hence, if their designated companies provided the allowance, the expenses could be less than expected.
-The verbalization is as follows:
+Hence, if their designated companies provided them the allowance, the expenses could be less than expected.

 R10 - "Wala kaming allowance, although specific siya sa KPMG wala kaming allowance tapos yung iba meron."
-[We don't have an allowance, although it is specific that there is no allowance in KPMG compared to other companies or agencies that they offer.]
+[We do not have an allowance, although it is specific that there is no allowance in KPMG compared to other companies or agencies.]